Royals vs. Red Sox Player Props Betting Odds

-Player props can be found for Justin Turner and Bobby Witt Jr., among others, when the Boston Red Sox visit the Kansas City Royals at Kauffman Stadium on Friday at 8:10 PM ET.
+Oddsmakers have listed player props for Justin Turner, Bobby Witt Jr. and others when the Boston Red Sox visit the Kansas City Royals at Kauffman Stadium on Saturday at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!